AndyClifton/andyclifton.github.io/_posts/2021-02-01-jekyll-cookie-consent.md

 }
 ````

-Basically, once you have the user's consent, you can run whatever javascript you need.
+This means that once you have the user's consent, you can run whatever javascript you need.
 You can edit the ````{ % include blah.js % }```` to call whatever files you want.

 ## Embedding Google Analytics Codes
 First, we'll need a google analytics tracking code.
 You can get this from [analytics.google.com](https://analytics.google.com).
 I'll not go into details, but the short version is that you want a code for a website.